OneKeyHQ/firmware/docs/common/communication/bitcoin-signing.md

 is skipped.
 This is possible because if the host provides invalid information about the UTXOs being spent, then the resulting taproot signatures will also be invalid.

-Trezor T also supports pre-signed inputs for multi-party signing.
-If an input has script type `EXTERNAL` and provides a signature, Trezor will validate the signature against the previous transaction in this step.
+Onekey T also supports pre-signed inputs for multi-party signing.
+If an input has script type `EXTERNAL` and provides a signature, Onekey will validate the signature against the previous transaction in this step.

 ### Serialization and signing

-Trezor will ask once again about every input and begin outputting a serialization of the transaction.
-For every legacy (non-segwit) input, it is necessary to stream the full set of inputs and outputs again, so that Trezor can compute the transaction digest which it then signs.
+Onekey will ask once again about every input and begin outputting a serialization of the transaction.
+For every legacy (non-segwit) input, it is necessary to stream the full set of inputs and outputs again, so that Onekey can compute the transaction digest which it then signs.
 For segwit inputs this is not necessary.

-When all inputs are serialized, Trezor will ask for every output, so that it can serialize it, fill out change addresses, and return the full transaction.
+When all inputs are serialized, Onekey will ask for every output, so that it can serialize it, fill out change addresses, and return the full transaction.

-Finally Trezor asks again about segwit inputs to sign them and to serialize the witnesses.
+Finally Onekey asks again about segwit inputs to sign them and to serialize the witnesses.

 ## Old versus new data structures

 Originally, the `TxAck` message contained one field of type `TransactionType`.
-This, in turn, contained all the possible fields that Trezor could request:
+This, in turn, contained all the possible fields that Onekey could request:

 * `TransactionType` itself contains fields for all necessary metadata, plus a field `extra_data` for trailing data.